holland-backup/holland/docs/source/overview.rst

 plugins for things such as compression.
 Plugins come with a set of defaults such that only values that need to be overridden need to be specified, although it is perfectly acceptable to specify options that are already default - one would merely be stating the obvious.
-Doing so woudl also make sure future changes to the defaults in Holland do not impact existing backup-sets.
+Doing so would also make sure future changes to the defaults in Holland do not impact existing backup-sets.

 Provider Plugins
 ^^^^^^^^^^^^^^^^

 Provider plugins provide a backup service for use in a backup set.
-The are the interface between Holland and the method of backing up data.
+They are the interface between Holland and the method of backing up data.
 As of Holland 1.0.8, there are 5 providers included with Holland: